barnesjake/cucumber-template/README.md

-# cucumber-template
-A basic cucumber template to use with Scala and SBT

 # Practice writing your first set of automated tests!
 This repository is intended to help you write your first set of automated tests, using Scala, Selenium webdriver and Cucumber